 Take a short boat trip

-A boat trip on the Konigsee is well worth considering.
+A boat trip on the Konigsee is beautiful!
 A 35-minute journey to St Bartolemä costs €15 return, while a 55-minute trip to Salet costs €18.50.
 Both have pubs and walking trails, so it’s easy to fill up a bit of time — just check the return ferry times before you set off, as the last one goes at around 4.30pm outside of the peak summer season.

-Home and optional extras
+Getting Home and optional extras

 Bus 841 from Konigsee back to Berchtesgaden leaves at half-past the hour, and you’ll have a half-hour wait at Berchtesgaden station for your trip back to Salzburg.
 Depending on time, you can either head straight back into the city, or stop in at Hellbrunn to look around the gardens, check out the trick fountains, and tour the palace.